Tossing your hat into the ring for a fresh new job?

-What should your resume look like?
+What should your resume look like when seeking a new leadership job?

-1 – Your resume should contain strong metrics to back up your claims.
+Your resume should contain strong metrics to back up your claims.

 In a competitive job market, you can no longer list your job descriptions and call it a day.